-No matter how mobile your lifestyle, there is a great grill to make it that much tastier.
+No matter how mobile your lifestyle, there is a great small grill to make it that much tastier.
 Here are the best portable grills in 2021.

 This sleek portable gas grill from Weber is superior in almost every category and was a fairly clear winner as the best portable grill overall.
 It's easy to assemble, with just a few parts, and once completed feels solid and sturdy, even when given a few vigorous shakes.
-The igniter works well and, once lit, the grill got extremely hot, reaching its advertised 500 degrees (F) after just 15 minutes with the lid closed.
+The igniter works well and, once lit, the grill got hot, reaching its advertised 500 degrees Fahrenheit after just 15 minutes with the lid closed.
 The flame is easy to control and keeps a consistent temperature throughout cooking, even when grilling with the flame turned low.

 This portable gas grill from trusty kitchen brand Cuisinart has foldable legs and a twist start ignition.
 It has a decently sized 145 square inches of grilling surface with an easy-to-clean porcelain grilling grate (which is a lot handier than having to buy new grates).
 It uses natural gas tanks and ignites quickly with a steady and consistent flame.
-However, it was ultimately less powerful than the Weber (just 5,500 BTUs), topping out around 450 degrees (F).
-It didn't maintain its heat quite as well but wasn't terrible in that regard either.
+However, it was ultimately less powerful than the Weber (just 5,500 BTUs), topping out around 450 F. It didn't maintain its heat quite as well but wasn't terrible in that regard either.

 The Cuisinart gas grill is definitely lighter and a bit more portable than the Weber.
 It also feels slightly less sturdy while grilling, but is not flimsy by any means.
 It was equally easy to assemble.
 At just over $100, it is the best portable grill on a budget -- especially if you don't plan to use it more than a handful of times per summer.
 The Cuisinart portable grill also runs on any small propane tank you can find at camping or hardware stores.

-This small kamado from Char-Griller is small enough to take for portable charcoal grilling on the go but just clunky enough that you might not want to.
+This small kamado from Char-Griller is small enough to take for portable charcoal grilling on the go but just clunky and heavy enough (37 pounds) that you might not want to.
 It's also top-heavy, which makes for more precarious car-packing.

 One thing to love about this model, however, is the damper adjustments that allow you to control airflow and, in turn, the heat for more precise grilling.
 (This is not something every charcoal grill has).
-The Akorn Jr. charcoal grill got hotter than any other grill we tested, which is not surprising since charcoal grills often do.
+The Akorn Jr. charcoal grill got hotter than any other grill I tested, which is not surprising since charcoal grills often do.
 The shape and style of this grill make it very good for heat retention, heat distribution and evenness of grilling.
-It has a relatively small 153 square inch primary cooking area, but with its tight-locking lid and egg shape that circulates heat, the Akorn Jr. is a great grill choice if you do lots of low and slow cooking, such as pork ribs or BBQ brisket.
+It has a relatively small 153 square inch primary cooking area, but with its tight-locking lid and egg shape that circulates heat, the Akorn Jr. is a great grill choice if you do lots of low and slow cooking, such as pork ribs or barbecue brisket.

 If you're looking for something simple and reliable to achieve a grill-like experience but while still using your stovetop as a heat source, I would recommend this cast iron griddle from Lodge.
 This griddle works wonders when you have steaks and burgers to grill but no outdoor space to fire up a traditional grill.
 Cast iron gets scorching hot and retains heat exceedingly well, so you'll be able to mimic the grill marks and sear of an open-flame situation.
 Plus, it's a steal at under $50.

-How we tested these grills
+How I tested the grills

-To evaluate these grills we assembled each one from scratch and then cooked an array of foods at various temperatures to see how they performed.
+To evaluate these grills I assembled each one from scratch and then cooked an array of foods at various temperatures to see how they performed.
 Foods cooked included steak and burgers, which do best with a hot sear.
-We also cooked chicken breasts, which appreciates a hot grill to get those outer marks and retain juices but ultimately requires a lower and more consistent heat to cook the chicken through without burning the outside.
-We also tested more delicate foods like fish, mushrooms and Beyond Meat (plant-based) to see how the grills performed at lower temps, but also to see how the different grill plates would handle more delicate foods.
+I also cooked chicken breasts, which appreciates a hot grill to get those outer marks and retain juices but ultimately requires a lower and more consistent heat to cook the chicken through without burning the outside.
+I also tested more delicate foods like fish, mushrooms and Beyond Meat (plant-based) to see how the grills performed at lower temps, but also to see how the different grill plates would handle more delicate foods.